vidarl/ezp-toolkit/upgrade/upgrade_files_3333oss_to_46.md

 ```

-Skip all config changes for 4.6.0 as they do not apply to OSS
+Skip all config changes  for 4.6.0 mentioned in upgrade doc as they do not apply to OSS

 ```
 composer config extra.runtime.error_handler "\\Ibexa\\Contracts\\Core\\MVC\\Symfony\\ErrorHandler\\Php82HideDeprecationsErrorHandler"